EmDe99/blocket-bostad-scraper/README.md

 ```
 If needed modify the webdriver to point towards your chromedriver.

 Next modify the url to match the area you want to scrape from.
-The following is an examplet to scrape from the Stockholm Area:
+The following is an example to scrape from the Stockholm Area:
 ```
 driver.get('https://bostad.blocket.se/p2/sv/find-home/?searchAreas=Stockholm')
 ```